cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-7.rst

 Step 4.
 Chat with ChatGPT in the command line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 In this step, you will be starting a simple conversation with ChatGPT through the command line.
 Open ``model-api.py``, and implement the ``get_response`` function.
-Ask ChatGPT how to implement this function by going onto the web application and pasting in this code, and ask ChatGPT to implement ``get_response`` for you.
+Ask ChatGPT how to implement this function by going onto the web application and pasting in this code, and asking ChatGPT to implement ``get_response`` for you.
 If you need more information on how to do this, refer to these docs: https://platform.openai.com/docs/api-reference/introduction.
 #.
 In VSCode, open ``simple_conversation.py``.
 This file provides the framework for starting a simple conversation with ChatGPT.
 Open a new terminal (top bar, Terminal -> New Terminal).
 #.
 Run ``simple_conversation.py`` in the terminal window``
 #.
 Once run, you should see a chat window open with ChatGPT.
 You should be able to chat with the ChatGPT from your terminal, just like in the web app.
 Play around and chat with ChatGPT.